 Arts Team Leader

-As Arts Team Leader I am responsible for undergraduate and MA programmes in Glass and Ceramics, Fine Art and Photography, as well as the successful Foundation Diploma in Art and Design.
+As Arts Team Leader I am responsible for undergraduate and MA courses in Glass and Ceramics, Fine Art and Photography.
 Since 2017, the Arts Team has twice been awarded the prestigious Collaborative Award for Teaching Excellence from the Higher Education Academy (AdvanceHE) in recognition of its successful partnership programmes where students have opportunities to work collaboratively on ‘real world’ and professional projects with staff and external cultural organisations.

 I also work closely with North East Photography Network (NEPN), a research and development centre for photography based in the Northern Centre of Photography and supported by Arts Council England.
 NEPN projects have included The Social: Encountering Photography (2013) a month long international festival of photography and lens-based arts presented in gallery and public contexts across the North East of England.